 Charles Eames always had a love for photography and film making.
 What started as a small-time hobby and side art became an almost full-time endeavor as the years went by.
 What may have started as fun personal projects or side films to release along with products (such as the fiberglass chairs and Eames Lounge Chair) it went on to producing award winning short films with high value educational content.
 With well over 80 films to his name, it once again demonstrated that there were no bounds to Charles’ creative boundaries.

 Both Charles and Ray were instrumental in the release of books and or artwork covers for books.
 One such famous cover is that of the Portfolio Magazine of 1950 in which one of Charles’ Kite designs adorned the front.
 They were involved in the release of the ‘The World of Franklin & Jefferson’ which accompanied the museum exhibit and ‘A Computer Perspective’ to accompany an expo and film of the same name designed by Charles.
 A book was also written in unison with Charles and Ray entitled 'The Powers Of Ten' to accompany perhaps their most famous film.
 They also helped to design a book to accompany the National Fisheries and Aquarium as well as design other covers such as that for friend and author Adele Starbird and her book ‘Many Strings to my Lute’.

-Charles and Ray Eames did release a book with Herman Miller entitled ‘Images of Early America’ a collection of original photographs shot by Charles in which he felt he encapsulated the life and times of the US within a still frame image.
+Charles and Ray, continued their Eames media work, and released a book with Herman Miller entitled ‘Images of Early America’ a collection of original photographs shot by Charles in which he felt he encapsulated the life and times of the US within a still frame image.
 The Eames Office also devised beautifully presented timeline artworks in which they captured the works of Herman Miller, the work of Charles and Ray Eames themselves as well as Mathematics, which was to accompany an expo of the same.